Race to the Ruins

 One-shot adventure for 2-6 players in the Anhult Wildlands Setting.
-This adventure introducing the Anhult Wildlands is available for private, non-commercial use.
-Please provide the following attribution "Race to the Ruins, an introduction to the Anhult Wildlands by George Sanders."
-If you wish to run it at a convention, livestream, or use it commercially permission must be requested and confirmed via email or direct message on Twitter.
+This adventure introducing the Anhult Wildlands is available for personal or commercial use.
+It is laid out to be system agonistic but easily adaptable to any 5e or Pathfinder 2e compatible system.
+If you use it commericially, please provide the following attribution "Race to the Ruins, an introduction to the Anhult Wildlands https://anhult.com by George Sanders."
+Enjoy!

 The Red Lion Inn had a busy night!
 As the evening wound down, Vladar Umarov introduced himself.
 An academic from the South gathering artifacts, he spoke with each party member at length.
 He sang stories about some of his past discoveries- set to popular melodies.

 Vlad came to study the ruins near the Inn.
 The Holtswain Academy, his sponsor, hordes artifacts.
 Sometimes selling them to wealthy nobles.
 "Their expert curations will surely make each find a great boon to society."
 When Vlad couldn't make the pitch soar, he switched gears.
 "A healthy hike through the forest and an afternoon studying old buildings.
 A little digging.
 That is all I need."

 The conversation revealed that the ruins likely hold valuable artifacts.
 Another team from a competing city, Coral Gate, had shown up to acquire the artifacts as well.
 Vlad has been in this situation before and does not wish to return home empty-handed.
 His tone was straightforward.
 He was out to win.
 He wanted to know if the party could handle themselves if a tense situation arises.
 He offered a hefty 50 coin payment to each party member to be an escort.
 He expects to use their labor when gathering artifacts.